greatdaveo/XChange/README.md

-# XChange is a real-time currency converter API built with Golang.
+# XChange is a real-time currency converter API.

 **XChange** is a currency conversion API built with Go.
 It fetches real-time exchange rates from multiple external providers and offers accurate conversion between currencies.
 The service is Dockerized for easy deployment and consistent environments.